lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_leadership_and_authority.md

 participate in the creation of that authority.
 They grow from our readiness to believe, our longing for guidance, or even our desire to avoid the burden of choice.
-Authority is not inherent but a fragile construct—power that lives in the space between people-an ever-shifting contract between leaders and followers.
+Authority is not inherent but a fragile construct—power that lives in the space between people—an ever-shifting contract between leaders and followers.

 Maybe this: true authority is not about control but about inspiring trust.
 The